GSI-CS-CO/saftlib/saftlib/README.md

 The TimingReceiver class combines many such classes by using multiple inheritance.

 #### SAFTd
-In order to receive message passing interrups (MSIs) from the Hardware, an instance of SAFTd driver is needed.
+In order to receive message passing interrupts (MSIs) from the Hardware, an instance of SAFTd driver is needed.
 The name "SAFTd" is kept for backwards compatibility with older saftlib versions, in order to keep the user facing API stable.
 A better name would be EtherboneSocket, because it encapsulates an etherbone::Socket together with some additional functions.
 SAFTd provides: